rajivsam/KMDS/README.md

 The domain analysis document established the unit of analysis (individual loan), the target variable (default/no default), the relevant time horizon, and the business constraints on false positives vs false negatives.
 The client validated this document before any data work began.

 **Phase 2 — Data Quality and Cleaning**
 The data dictionary catalogued all fields, their types, missing value rates, and known encoding issues.
-The cleaning report documented every transformation applied and the rationale — not just what was done, but why, and what alternatives were considered and rejected. `dd-parser-cleaner` was used to apply the boilerplate cleaning methodology for tabular data, enrich records with metadata, and prepare the dataset for downstream featurization and modeling.
+The cleaning report documented every transformation applied and the rationale — not just what was done, but why, and what alternatives were considered and rejected. `dd-parser-cleaner` provided guidelines for handling missing values, outlier detection, and encoding strategies specific to loan data.
+The team applied these guidelines, adapted them where necessary, and documented which guidance was followed and why.

 **Phase 3 — Featurization**
-Feature engineering decisions were captured through the `kmds-featurization` companion component.
-The workflow explicitly factored in the user’s decision to featurize domain-specific entities such as geographical addresses using custom feature derivations and entity-aware transformations.
-Each feature includes its derivation logic and the business reasoning that motivated it.
+Feature engineering decisions were made using the `kmds-featurization` advisor.
+For each candidate feature, the advisor surfaced research-backed guidelines for feature selection and derivation specific to classification problems with financial data.
+The team explicitly evaluated domain-specific entities such as geographical addresses using custom feature derivations informed by the advisor's recommendations.
+Each feature derivation includes not just *what* was created, but *why* it was created according to what the advisor recommended.

 **Phase 4 — Modeling**
-Model selection, validation approach, and the final rationale for the chosen model are captured in the modeling report and persisted into the knowledge graph via the external `kmds-modeling` companion component.
+The `kmds-modeling` advisor was engaged for model selection.
+For a binary classification problem with this dataset size and characteristics, the advisor surfaced specific algorithms with their tradeoffs: logistic regression for interpretability, gradient boosting for predictive power, etc. The team chose logistic regression, documented which advisor recommendations they followed and which they departed from, and captured the rationale.
+Validation approach and final model metrics are persisted into the knowledge graph via the `kmds-modeling` component.

-**The result:** A complete, queryable record of every decision made during development.
+**The result:** A complete, queryable record of every decision made during development, including which advisor guidance was applied and why.
 Six months later, when a regulator asks why the model treats a particular loan characteristic the way it does, the answer is in the knowledge graph — not in someone's memory.
+A second classification project in lending can reference the first project's decisions and apply the same (or deliberately different) guidance.

 [→ View the full SBA example](https://github.com/rajivsam/kmds_migration/tree/main/sba_migration)